Learn ➜ Material Health GuidesCoatings Guide

 Is HexClad safe?

-HexClad is now a ceramic non stick coating with the brand name of TerraBond.
+HexClad is currently a ceramic non stick coating with the brand name of TerraBond.
 Before, they claimed their coating was PFAS free, but they still used PTFEs, and went through a lawsuit because of that.
 Though PFAS free ceramic non stick is a relatively OK-ish choice on the scale above, I would have a hard time trusting their current claims.

 Which is safer, enamel or “ceramic” non stick?